DBProductions/key-value-database-playground/README.md

     # lua script
     bun lua.js

+BullMQ is a fast and robust queue system, where a queue is list of jobs and workers receiving the jobs.

+    bun bullmqQueue.js
+    bun bullmqWorker.js

 Since v1.3 Bun includes native bindings for interacting with the Redis Serialization Protocol (RESP3).
 An example demonstrating its usage is provided in the `bun_redis_client.ts` file, not all RESP3 features are currently supported.